davidpet/tutorials/Angular/bazel-workspace/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.0.2.

+## Inspiration

+The concepts being explored here (via commit history) are inspired by these examples:

+[Aspect Build Angular Example](https://github.com/aspect-build/bazel-examples/tree/main/angular) - basic Angular/Bazel functionality via hybrid approach (the bulk of the exploration here)

+[Aspect Build Angular Ngc Example](https://github.com/aspect-build/bazel-examples/tree/main/angular-ngc) - more low-level (and granular) Angular/Bazel Functionality (with sacrifice of schematics and other support from Angular team)

+[Aspect Build Bazel Rules](https://github.com/aspect-build/rules_js) - rules used by the above examples that you can also use

+[Angular DevKit Architect Docs](https://www.npmjs.com/package/@angular-devkit/architect-cli) - just a reference to help understand the rules

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.